-The Dachshund’s short stubby legs are a big reason why they make great lap dogs.
+The Dachshund's short stubby legs are a big reason why they make great lap dogs.
 They enjoy walks but a session of indoor ball chasing is enough to provide adequate exercise, and they're mostly interested in consuming Dachshund-friendly foods and napping a lot of the time.

 Dachsunds make our list of lazy dog breeds, but these pooches are very opinionated and not great family dogs.